paolo-gajo/paolo-gajo.github.io/_pages/teaching.md

 **Institution:** University of Bologna, Forlì Campus

 Organized a reading group centered on the book *[Understanding Deep Learning](https://udlbook.github.io/udlbook/)*.
-Presented and discussed selected chapters on the theoretical foundations of deep learning, with a focus on optimization, generalization, and interpretability.
+Presented and discussed selected chapters on the theoretical foundations of deep learning.
-Facilitated weekly discussions and coordinated participants' presentations to promote collaborative understanding of recent advances in neural network theory.

 ---